GuyooGu/MMVRML/README.md

 ## Citation
 We hope you can cite the article if the software has been helpful for your work.
 [1]  Wang, H.; et al., Intelligent estimation of vitrinite reflectance of coal from photomicrographs based on machine learning.
-Submitted to Minerals, 2019.
+Submitted to Energies, 2019.

 ## FeedBack